BLavery/STM32F030F4P6-Arduino/README.md

 with the F030F4.
 These libraries (with example files) are:

  - __SerialBB__ - a simple software (bit-bang) duplex serial driver, default 19200.
       So a terminal can be used.
-TXD/RXD ie PA9/PA10.
+TXD/RXD ie PA9/PA10, ie at the correct uart header.
  - __WireBB__ - a software I2C driver. read, 1-byte data write.
-PA5/PA6.
+PA5/PA6, but configurable.
  - __oledf030f4__ - a basic driver for the ubiquitous '0.96" I2C SSD1306 Oled' display, using I2C writes via WireBB.
       So we can see some output.
 Derived out of Daniel Turton's OzOled project 2014/2015.
  - __ADXL345-030f4__ - "Proof of concept" of I2C input device operating using I2C reads on WireBB.